JeremyRubin/rubin.io/blog/_posts/0000-00-00-covenants.md

-_Thanks to those who reviewed drafts of this post and provided valuable feedback improving the clarity and accuracy of thi post, including [pyskell](https://github.com/pyskell), [Keagan McClelland](https://twitter.com/ProofOfKeags), [Ryan Gentry](https://twitter.com/RyanTheGentry), and [Olaoluwa
+_Thanks to those who reviewed drafts of this post and provided valuable feedback improving the clarity and accuracy of this post, including [pyskell](https://github.com/pyskell), [Keagan McClelland](https://twitter.com/ProofOfKeags), [Ryan Gentry](https://twitter.com/RyanTheGentry), and [Olaoluwa